kmcgillivray/alexandkevin/accommodations.md

 live: true
 ---

-A block of rooms is reserved at [St. Brendan's Inn](http://saintbrendansinn.com).
+A block of rooms is reserved at [St. Brendan's Inn](http://saintbrendansinn.com) for both Friday, 10 November and Saturday, 11 November.
 Call [(920) 884-8484](tel:920-884-8484) to reserve a room at the group rate.
 Please reserve your room by 6 October 2017.

 All rooms have one queen bed, and can accommodate an additional roll-out single bed per room.